 Is TopCo equity a good investment today?

 Sellers in 2021 received unprecedentedly high valuations and generally received some TopCo equity at the time of sale.
-With buyer valuations declining, it will be interesting to see if TopCo equity issued in 2021 proves to have strong returns.
-However, the pricing most sellers received in 2021 will still be very good even if the returns on the TopCo equity are not what they have been historically.
-In 2022, valuations of hospitals and buyers are starting to soften, which means the valuation and returns on TopCo equity will become more uneven in the near-term.
+With buyer valuations declining since early 2022, it will be interesting to see if TopCo equity issued in 2021 proves to have strong returns.
+However, the practice valuation most veterinary practice owners’ received in 2021 were very high, so even if the returns on the TopCo equity are not what they have been historically, those sellers will still have done well.
+In 2022-2023, valuations of hospitals and buyers have softened, which means the valuation and returns on TopCo equity will likely become more uneven in the near term.

-It’s imperative to understand the details of your TopCo equity to determine if it’s a good investment, especially as valuations soften.
+It’s imperative to understand the details of your TopCo equity to determine if it’s a good investment, especially as valuations soften in 2022-2023.
 Some buyers moved the valuation multiples for their TopCo equity up to 23-25x EBITDA during late 2021 and early 2022.
 Other buyers were more conservative and did not move the valuation of their TopCo over 20 or 21x EBITDA.
-With valuations declining, practice owners who were issued TopCo equity at a high EBITDA multiple will need to see their buyer or market multiples continue to grow, otherwise their TopCo equity will sell at a discount.
+With valuations declining in 2022-2023, practice owners who were issued TopCo equity at a high EBITDA multiple will need to see their buyer continue to grow, otherwise, their TopCo equity could sell at a discount.

 I’m considering TopCo equity.
 What questions should I be asking?

-There are questions you can ask to properly evaluate a buyer’s TopCo equity offering relative to other interested purchasing groups.
+There are questions you can ask to properly evaluate a buyer’s TopCo equity offering relative to other interested buyers’.
 Those key questions include: